Concours Virginia WOOLF

 Empire State Building.
 It stood there, proud and strong, branches reaching out all around.
 It

-Crann Bethadh, the tree of life.
+reminded me of Crann Bethadh, the tree of life.

 Around it, I could make out what looked like an old town straight out of my school history book.
 It